dcunited001/dcunited001.github.io/_posts/2017-09-21-speed-of-thought-illusion-of-separation.md

 it.
 Population density and broadband access profoundly impact how these shifts unfold.

-- It's not clear which is (worse): shifts that seem seismic or those we barely notice (shifting) beneath our feet.

 We are seeing some of these effects now.
 For example, possible election manipulation and -- holy shit -- did anyone log into social media in 2016?
 Information amplification is rampant.
-Manipulation of information is as old as predator and prey, except that the fabric of information and communication is shifting.
+Manipulation of information is as old as predator and prey, except today the fabric of information and communication is shifting.
 It's like a space that's bending and folding into itself.
 Most of us still see everything as though we are within that space, but some of us know how to use it to (....)

+- It's not clear which is (worse): shifts that seem seismic or those we barely notice (shifting) beneath our feet.

 <a name="the-other-side-of-the-s-curve" />